 Tip #7 – Drive Defensively

-In Croatia, you’ll find plenty of roads that swerve around mountains, have high drop-offs into the sea, are narrow, and have higher-than-average speed limits.
+While Croatia is safe for driving generally, you’ll still find plenty of roads that swerve around mountains, have high drop-offs into the sea, are narrow, and have higher-than-average speed limits.

 Chances are, the local Croatian’s that you’ll be sharing the road with are used to these things.
 They drive this way every day.
 But, if you’re not used to these things and you don’t feel comfortable copying their driving habits, then don’t.